 2D laser cutting is a type of cutting that works in two dimensions, i.e. on a plane.
 It focuses on defining contours and shapes from a sheet of material, such as a wooden board or a methacrylate sheet.
 It is ideal for manufacturing flat parts, posters, templates, prototypes, decorations or models, with great speed and precision.

-At Additium 3D, for instance, we work with 2D CO₂ laser cutting in formats up to 1400 x 900 mmoffering impeccable finishes in both cutting and engraving.
+At Additium 3D, for example, we work with 2D CO₂ laser cutting. in formats up to 1400 x 900 mm, offering impeccable finishes both in cutting and engraving.

 Which materials can be cut with CO2 lasers?